JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ## Update Android and iOS apps

 You've already updated the API of the shared module by changing the return type of the `greet()` function to a `Flow`.
-Now you need to update native (iOS, Android) parts of the project, so that they can properly handle the result of calling the `greet()` function.
+Now, you need to update native (iOS, Android) parts of the project so that they can properly handle the result of calling the `greet()` function.

 ### Android app